DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_40_multi-sig.md

 **[P]** So, how are we going to verify payments?
 The best solution right now is probably to use “Electrum Personal Server” and connect it to your Bitcoin Core node.
 This can be a little bit tricky for a non-technical user (especially on Windows and Mac).
 I’ve created guides for users on Windows and Mac in the bonus section.
 You can find the guides here, [Windows](hodl-guide_63_eps-win.md), [Mac](hodl-guide_64_eps-mac.md).
 Linux user can watch a tutorial here: https://www.youtube.com/watch?v=1JMP4NZCC5g (not my tutorial) or follow the official documentation.
 You can read more about the project on https://github.com/chris-belcher/electrum-personal-server.
 Once done you can use Electrum as usual, but without relying on someone else for verifying and broadcasting transactions.
 It’ll also be a perfect setup for your more “day-to-day” spending.
 You can connect a hardware wallet or use a hot-wallet (private key stored on the computer) and verify all payments yourself.
 It’s really worth giving it a chance.

 **[P]** The second-best option is to use your Bitcoin full node to add watch addresses.
 If you have a full node running, this is very simple.
 Check the bonus section for how to [add watch addresses in Bitcoin Core](hodl-guide_65_watch-address.md).
-You’d still have to connect to random Electrum servers to transact and your privacy might be compromized.
+You’d still have to connect to random Electrum servers to transact and your privacy might be compromised.
 You can reduce the risk by using a VPN.
 You are then leaking information only to your VPN-provider, but at least you know who you put your trust in and limits it to one part.
 Another option is to look into how you run Electrum with Tor.

 The third option is to simply use Electrum as it is.
 You’re then connecting to random servers.
 It’s probably safe but you put your trust for validation on third parties.
 You will be giving all your addresses to remote servers.
 There are several companies that specialises in chain analysis to deanonymize addresses and we can assume that they’re running several Electrum Servers.
 So, treat every address that’s gone through a third party as non private.